Sarawak National Party: Dissolution

-SNAP Baru
+Formation of SNAP Baru

-On 2021, Edmund Stanley Jugol, the last president of SNAP, founded a new party called as SNAP Baru.
-The party claimed to be the successor of the original SNAP, and is yet to register to RoS.
-It has declared support to PSB candidates in 2021 Sarawak state election.
+In 2021, Edmund Stanley Jugol, the last president of SNAP before its dissolution, announced the founding of a new party known as SNAP Baru (English: New SNAP).
+The party claimed to be the successor of its deregistered namesake.
+However, the party has yet to register with RoS.
+The party declared support for Parti Sarawak Bersatu (PSB) in the 2021 Sarawak state election.